Sex Positions For Conceiving a Girl That New Parents Swear By

-But before you throw caution (and condoms) to the wind, there are some things you need to know about pre-conception sex.
-So far, there isn't any research to support a foolproof gender selection method based on sex position.
-There are plenty of old wives' tales, stories from parents who claim their approach worked, and even a Chinese conception chart that pins potential gender on a mother's age and month of conception — but no scientific proof to back any of these methods up.
+While there isn't really any solid scientific research (yet) that has given us any foolproof pre-conception gender selection methods, there are plenty of old wives' tales, stories from parents who claim their approach worked, and even a Chinese conception chart that pins potential gender on a mother's age and month of conception.

 And as it turns out, a lot of these legends say that how you make love can help you conceive the sex you want.
-Check out our favorite sex positions — as well as some dietary and timing tips — rumored to boost your probability of birthing a baby girl:
+Check out our favorite sex positions — as well as some dietary and timing tips — rumored to boost your probability of giving birth to a baby girl

 Again, while no single position can guarantee your baby's gender 100 percent, spokesperson for The Experience Channel and renowned love and sex therapist Dr. Ava Cadell says that to have a girl, the woman should be on top so that she can control the depth of penetration.
 Instead of going deep, your partner should ejaculate as close to the opening of your vagina as possible.
 This will make it much more difficult for the male sperm to reach your egg, since they have a shorter lifespan than female sperm do.